VeraNicolas/VeraNicolas/README.md

 - 🥳 I really like to collaborate and build beautiful UIs so let's have a chat!

 <p>I've been working as a software developer for about three years now and along the way I found out two things, I really love programming and I truly enjoy working in the frontend.
-  <br><br> One thing I'd like to achieve as the time goes by, is to become really good at CSS and JavaScript animations.
-The things you can create with the bare basics are incredible.</p>
+  <br><br> One thing I'd like to achieve as the time goes by, is to become really good at creating ghaphs and animations.
+The things you can create with time and effort are incredible.</p>

 <!--
 **queondatodotranqui/queondatodotranqui** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.